 The story of the city of Pine Knoll Shores is to a great extent a story of volunteerism, and that spirit of volunteerism among residents is dramatically evident in the formation of an all-volunteer Emergency Rescue Squad, which was conceived as early as 1975 and functioned into the first years of the 21st century.
 It came to be known as Squad #65.

 Squad #65’s history and that of the Fire Department proceed in parallel to some extent, but before and after Pine Knoll Shores had its own professional Fire Department there was the volunteer Emergency Rescue Squad.
-Most of the following history comes from pages of The Shoreline.
+Most of the following comes past Shoreline issues with additional comments from former members of Squad #65.

 Saturday, September 10, 2016